preaudc/spark-maven-parent/docs/index.md

 ```

 **N.B.**:
-- This script works best if the Hadoop / Spark jars are copied locally (Hadoop jars in a `hadoop` directory, Spark jars in a `spark` directory).
+- This script requires that the Hadoop / Spark jars are copied locally (Hadoop jars in a `hadoop` directory, Spark jars in a `spark` directory).
 This can be done with the commands below:
   - create directory to store Hadoop and Spark jars
     - `mkdir extlib`
   - copy Hadoop jars in extlib/hadoop